marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - This is a similar approach to other companies that back open source software, like [Red Hat](https://www.redhat.com/) and its operating system of the same name
   - Since a business can make a profit while "giving away" its chief product, I don't think there's a risk of Nextflow suddenly disappearing or requiring a subscription to use
     - Instead this is likely more of a philosophical consideration than anything else
+- A point in Snakemake's favor, though, is its Python-style workflow definitions will feel comfortable for the increasing number of data scientists and coders who use Python as a primary language
+- In contrast, Nextflow is based on Groovy which is turn an extension of Java
+  - While Groovy supports many of the same features as Python, there are also many small differences in syntax and naming that significantly increase the initial learning curve

 ### Process model
 - While both tools thoroughly document their commands, to my knowledge neither has an explicit explanation of their underlying models